Boundedness results for 2-adic Galois images associated to hyperelliptic Jacobians: Introduction

-\begin{rmk} It is known that there is a finite algebraic extension $K'$ of $K$ over which every endomorphism of an abelian variety over a field $K$ is defined (see \cite[Theorem 2.4]{silverberg1992fields}), so that each endomorphism commutes with the action of $\Gal(\bar{K} / K')$ on torsion points.
-Note that the only endomorphisms in $\End(T_{\ell}(J))$ which commute with everything in an open subgroup of $\GSp(T_{\ell}(J))$ are scalars.
-It therefore follows from the above theorems that the endomorphism ring of any hyperelliptic Jacobian $J$ satisfying the hypotheses of Theorem \ref{thm main1} or of Theorem \ref{thm main2} coincides with $\zz$ and that such a $J$ is absolutely simple.
+It is known that there is a finite algebraic extension $K'$ of $K$ over which every endomorphism of an abelian variety over a field $K$ is defined (see \cite[Theorem 2.4]{silverberg1992fields}), so that each endomorphism in $\End(J)$ commutes with the action of $\Gal(\bar{K} / K')$ on torsion points.
+The corollary now follows from noting that the only endomorphisms in $\End(T_{\ell}(J))$ which commute with everything in an open subgroup of $\GSp(T_{\ell}(J))$ are scalars.